Cub Scouts (Scouting America): Uniform

 The uniform gives a Cub Scout visibility and creates a level of identity within both the unit and the community.
 The neckerchief, the neckerchief slide and the belt buckle uniforms are similar in basic design, they do vary in color and detail to identify the different divisions of Cub Scouts, Scouts and Venturers.
 In all cases, shirts are tucked in.

 Youth uniforms

-Lions wear a unique uniform consisting of a blue t-shirt with lion logo on front, blue web belt, blue cap with lion logo, and optional yellow neckerchief and slide.
+Lions have the option of two uniforms to wear; each Lion den will separately decide which uniform they as a den will wear.